DongzheWu/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | Slippery Road		      	| Speed limit(30km/h)     			|
 | Children crossing	   	| Priority road      						  |

-The model was able to correctly guess 6 of the 8 traffic signs, which gives an accuracy of 75%.
+The model was able to correctly predict 6 of the 8 traffic signs, which gives an accuracy of 75%.
 The accuracy is lower than the accuracy on the test set of 92.5%.
 However, there are only 8 images.
 The Children crossing sign wasn't detected correctly by the model, because the picture wasn't took by front view.
 I think if I warp images by using what I learned in the previous project to generate more training data, the model will work better.
 Moreover, Slippery Road was detected as Speed limit(30km/h).
 It seems that the model is not good at recognize the signs which have blur pattern inside.
 I think I can try to change the number of layers and the number of filters, maybe I can find another solution.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)